mem48/geocompr/main.md

 In this book we endeavour to teach the state-of-the-art in the field whilst ensuring that the methods are future-proof.
 Like many areas of software development, R's spatial ecosystem is rapidly evolving.
 Because R is open source, these developments can easily build on previous work, by 'standing on the shoulders of giants', as Isaac Newton put it in [1675](http://digitallibrary.hsp.org/index.php/Detail/Object/Show/object_id/9285).
-This approach is advantageous as it encourages innovation and avoids 'reinventing the wheel'.
+This approach is advantageous because it encourages collaboration and avoids 'reinventing the wheel'.
 The package **sf** (covered in Chapter \@ref(spatial-class)), for example, builds on its predecesor **sp**.

 Shifts in R's spatial ecosystem have been influenced by shifts in the wider R community, as exemplified by the visualisation and data processing packages **ggplot2** and **dplyr** (released in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively).